 A: Commercial L12HSA has a hydroxyl value of 150–160 mg KOH/g.
 A ±5 mg KOH/g variation can shift finished grease consistency by approximately half an NLGI grade.

-A: Hydroxyl value is the single most critical parameter.
-The product acceptance specification is 150–160 mg KOH/g, but for consistent production performance, require suppliers to demonstrate process control within a tighter target range of 154–160 mg KOH/g.
-After hydroxyl value: lithium content (dropping point), acid value (corrosion risk), and moisture (production stability).
+Hydroxyl value is the single most critical parameter, and the product acceptance specification is 150–160 mg KOH/g.
+However, for consistent production performance, suppliers are required to demonstrate process control within a tighter target range of 154–160 mg KOH/g.
+After controlling hydroxyl value, the next critical parameters are lithium content (affecting dropping point), acid value (impacting corrosion risk), and moisture (ensuring production stability).

 A: Lithium soap grease is compatible with other lithium soap and lithium complex greases.
 It is incompatible with polyurea, conventional calcium soap, sodium soap, and clay greases.

-Incompatibility causes severe softening, oil separation, or hardening during field relubrication.
-Blend equal parts, store at 60°C for 24 hours, and measure worked penetration.
-A shift >25 units (0.1 mm) indicates incompatibility; flush the bearing completely before introducing the new grease.
-See the compatibility table in Section 6.2.
+Incompatibility can cause severe softening, oil separation, or hardening during field relubrication.
+To test compatibility, blend equal parts, store the mixture at 60°C for 24 hours, and then measure the worked penetration.
+If the shift exceeds 25 units (0.1 mm), this indicates incompatibility, so flush the bearing completely before introducing the new grease.
+For reference, see the compatibility table in Section 6.2.

 A: The hydroxyl group at the 12th carbon raises the dropping point to 190–210°C (vs. 170–180°C for simple lithium stearate) and significantly improves water resistance and mechanical stability.